 In fiscal 2020, the Company successfully completed its three-year transformation, named Project Sunrise.
-The project was intended to simplify organizational structures and reduce costs through: organizational design, strategic sourcing cost reductions, improvements in store operations, category rests and operational improvements.
+The project was intended to simplify organizational structures and reduce costs through: organizational design, strategic sourcing cost reductions, improvements in store operations, category resets and operational improvements.
 The Company achieved a cumulative benefit of over \$550 million.

-In the first quarter of fiscal 2021, the Company launched Project Horizon, a three-year growth plan focused on core business expansion and the acceleration of e-commerce.
-The Company is targeting an incremental \$500 million in annualized EBITDA and an improvement in EBITDA margin of 100 basis points by fiscal 2023 by (i) growing market share and (ii) building on cost and margin discipline.
+In the first quarter of fiscal 2021, the Company launched Project Horizon, a three-year strategy focused on core business expansion and the acceleration of e-commerce.
+The Company remains on track to achieve an incremental \$500 million in annualized EBITDA and an improvement in EBITDA margin of 100 basis points by fiscal 2023 by growing market share and building on cost and margin discipline.

-After the first year, Project Horizon is on track and benefits are in line with management's expectations.
-In fiscal 2021, Project Horizon benefits were achieved from the expansion and renovation of the Company's store network, improvement in store operations and merchandising from data analytics along with continued efficiencies gained through strategic sourcing initiatives.
-Benefits were partially offset by the investment in the Company's ecommerce network.
+In fiscal 2021, Project Horizon benefits were achieved from the expansion and renovation of the Company's store network, the addition of new stores, improvement in store operations and merchandising from data analytics along with continued efficiencies gained through strategic sourcing initiatives.